-Alan Doss is the President of the Kofi Annan Foundation.
+Alan Doss is special advisor to the Kofi Annan Foundation.

-Alan has worked for the United Nations (UN) on peacekeeping, development and humanitarian assignments around the world.
+Prior to joining the Foundation in 2011 he worked for the UN on peacekeeping, development and humanitarian assignments around the world.

-Among other posts, he has served as Director of the UN Border Relief Operations in Thailand, which was set up to assist people displaced during the war in Cambodia.
-He represented the United Nations Development Programme (UNDP) in a number of African and Asian countries.
-He was also the Director of the UNDP’s European Office.
+Among other previous posts, he served as Director of the UN Border Relief Operations in Thailand, which was set up to assist people displaced during the war in Cambodia.
+He was UNDP representative in a number of African and Asian countries.
+He was also Director of the UNDP’s European Office.

-From 1997-2000, he served as the Director of the United Nations Development Group (UNDG) in New York, where he coordinated the implementation of Kofi Annan’s reform of UN operational activities.
-During that period he oversaw the preparation of the Better World for All report, a foundational document for the millennium development goals.
+From 1997-2000, he was the Director of the United Nations Development Group (UNDG) in New York, where he coordinated the implementation of Kofi Annan’s reform of UN operational activities.
+During that period he supervised the preparation of the Better World for All report, a foundational document for the millennium development goals.

 He is the author of A Peacekeeper in Africa: Learning from UN interventions in Other People’s Wars as well as numerous articles and presentations on governance and development issues.
 He is a member of the Governing Board of Interpeace.

 Alan Doss is from the UK and is married to Soheir Doss.